 Is an agent required to supply a seller’s net sheet?

-Your real estate agent isn’t required to provide a seller’s net sheet.
-In other words, you might need to ask for one.
+The simple answer is no. Your real estate agent isn’t required to provide a seller’s net sheet.
+In other words, if your agent doesn’t provide one, you might need to ask for it.

 “Whether you should insist on having one depends on your individual situation,” says Cornelius Charles, co-owner of Dream Home Property Solutions LLC, a Ventura, California-based residential real estate investment company with an A+ rating from the Better Business Bureau.

-Similarly, if the amount you owe on the mortgage comes close to the sale price, you’ll probably want to ask for a seller’s net sheet to ensure the proceeds will cover most or all of your expenses, Charles says.
+Similarly, if the amount you owe on the mortgage comes close to the sale price, you’ll probably want to ask for a seller’s net sheet to ensure the proceeds will cover most or all of your expenses.

 Be sure to check the details of your listing agreement before you make any moves.
 Then, start your search for a top-selling real estate agent in your area with HomeLight.
-What we’ll do is match you with 3 top agents near you based on their actual performance history.
+We’ll match you with three top agents near you based on their actual performance history.
 From there, you get to pick the best one to meet your individual needs.

 Haven't found a real estate agent yet?